gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

 Between work and family, I don't have a lot of free time.
 When I do get a few precious hours to do some coding _just for me_, I want it it to be small enough for me to fire up and play with it in a REPL on my local laptop and get a result back in under two minutes.

-I also believe that the current state of AI is not going to be have any meaningful *revolutionary* innovations in the current mainstream deep learning space.
+I also believe that the current state of AI is not likely to produce any more  meaningful *revolutionary* innovations in the current mainstream deep learning space.
 This is not to say that there won't be advances.
 Just as commercial airlines transformed the original first flight, I'm sure we are going to continue to see the transformation of society with current big models at scale - I just think the next leap forward is going to come from somewhere else.
 And that somewhere else is going to be *small* AI.

-## Vector Symbolic Architures/ VSA aka Hyperdimensional Computing
+## Vector Symbolic Architures aka Hyperdimensional Computing

-I'm talking about small AI here, but VSA or Hyperdimensional computing is based on really big vectors - like 1,000,000 dimensions.
+Although I'm  talking about small AI,  VSA or Hyperdimensional computing is based on really big vectors - like 1,000,000 dimensions.
 The beauty and simplicity in it is that everything is a hypervector - symbols, maps, lists.
-Through the [blessing of high dimensionality](http://rctn.org/vs265/kanerva09-hyperdimensional.pdf), any random hypervector is mathematically guarenteed to be orthogonal to any other one.
+Through the [blessing of high dimensionality](http://rctn.org/vs265/kanerva09-hyperdimensional.pdf), any random hypervector is mathematically guaranteed to be orthogonal to any other one.
 This all enables some cool things:

 - Random hypervectors can be used to represent symbols (like numbers, strings, keywords, etc..)
-- We can use an algebra to combine this hypervectors: bundling, binding, and unbinding to create new hypervectors that are compositions of each other and can store and retrieve key value pairs.
+- We can use an algebra to operate on hypervectors: _bundling_ and _binding_ operations create new hypervectors that are compositions of each other and can store and retrieve key value pairs.
 These operations furthermore are _fuzzy_ due to the nature of working with vectors.
-In the following code examples, I will be using the concrete model of MAP (Multiply, Add, Permute)[https://redwood.berkeley.edu/wp-content/uploads/2021/08/Module2_VSA_models_slides.pdf] by [R. Gayler](https://www.rossgayler.com/).
+In the following code examples, I will be using the concrete model of [MAP (Multiply, Add, Permute)](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Module2_VSA_models_slides.pdf) by [R. Gayler](https://www.rossgayler.com/).
 - We can represent Clojure data structures such as maps and vectors in them and perform operations such as `get` with probabilistic outcomes.
 - Everything is a hypervector!
 I mean you have a keyword that is a symbol that is a hypervector, then you bundle that with other keywords to be a map.
 The result is a single hypervector.
-You then create a vector and add some more in.
+You then create a sequence structure and add some more in.
 The result is a single hypervector.
 The simplicity in the algebra and form of the VSA is beautiful - not unlike LISP itself.
 Actually, [P. Kanerva thought that a LISP could be made from it](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Neubert2019_Article_AnIntroductionToHyperdimension.pdf).
 In my exploration, I only got as far as making some Clojure data structures, but I'm sure it's possible.

 ## Start with an Intro and a Paper

 A good place to start with Vector Symbolic Architectures is actually the paper referenced above - [An Introduction to Hyperdimensional Computing for Robots](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Neubert2019_Article_AnIntroductionToHyperdimension.pdf).
 In general, I find the practice of taking a paper and then trying to implement it a great way to learn.

-To work with VSAs in clojure, I needed a high performing Clojure library with tensors and data types.
+To work with VSAs in Clojure, I needed a high performing Clojure library with tensors and data types.
 I reached for [https://github.com/techascent/tech.datatype](https://github.com/techascent/tech.datatype).
 It could handle a million dimensions pretty easily on my laptop.

 To create a new hypervector - simply chose random values between -1 and 1.
 This gives us a direction in space which is enough.